datanav/docs/configuration-sinks-rest.rst

     }
   }

-If the ``payload-type`` is "form" or "multipart-form" the request will encode the contents as a HTML form subission with either a ``application/x-www-form-urlencoded`` or ``multipart/form`` Content-Type, respectively.
+If the ``payload-type`` is "form" or "multipart-form" the request will encode the contents as a HTML form submission with either a ``application/x-www-form-urlencoded`` or ``multipart/form`` Content-Type, respectively.
 The form variables and corresponding values should be given as a dictionary of variable-name/variable-value pairs as the contents of ``payload``: